RGBGenie/Hubitat_RGBGenie/Drivers/README.md

 # Touch Panels

-A child driver can be loaded for each zone on the multi zone models, the Scene only models are 1 Zone.<br>
+A child driver can be loaded for each zone on the multi zone models, the Scene only models are a single Zone by default.<br>
-This child driver can be used with the Hubitat built-in mirror application to syncronize the output of the touch panel to groups of devices of any type ex: Z-Wave Zigbee WiFi.<br>
+This child driver can be used with the Hubitat built-in mirror me application to syncronize the output of the touch panel to groups of devices that do not support Z-wave associations.
+For example, Zigbee or Wifi devices.<br>
 Optionally the child drivers can utilize the Scene buttons as button controllers or scene capture / activate.
 With the button controller functionality on a 3 scene / 3 zone touch panel you would end up with 9 buttons that can be pushed or held to have actions mapped to any functionality in hubitat.<br><br>
-The touch panels support any combination of child drivers and direct z-wave association up to 12 devices per zone.
+All touch panels support up to 12 associations directly, including the lifeline (01) back to Hubitat.
+These can be utilized in any combination per zone, including multiple occurances across each zone in the multizone units.
+Endpoint devices bound via the child lifeline run independantly through hub commands and do not affect the direct association device limit of 12.

 # Device / Driver List
 <table>